brandonsurh/personal-assistant-ai/README.md

 `git clone https://github.com/brandonsurh/personal-assistant-ai.git`

-2. Navigate to the cloned repository folder:
+2. Navigate to the cloned repository folder with cmd:

 `cd personal-assistant-ai`

 3. Install Python 3 if you haven't already.
 You can download the latest version of Python [here](https://www.python.org/downloads/).

 4. Install the required packages:
-`pip install -r requirements.txt`
+`pip install flask

 ## Running the Application